ucsd-cse12-f22/ucsd-cse12-f22.github.io/_assignments/pa0.md

 Log into your cs12f22 account.
 - If the lab computer is in Windows then restart and choose CentOS.
 - If you’re logged into the lab machine with your regular UCSD credentials, first log out.
-Now, log in to the machine with your CSE 12 account.
+Then, log in to the machine with your CSE 12 account.
 The username starts with "cs12f22”.
 If you don’t know what it is, use the ACMS account lookup tool: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php){:target="_blank"}.

 ## Download Java & Eclipse